Copa Libertadores de Futsal: Competition format

 Since 2002, the competition is divided in two zones, Zona Norte (North Zone) and Zona Sur (South Zone).
 This was intended to end the hegemony of the Brazilian teams in the tournament.
 Each zone is divided in two groups with a variable number of teams.
 The teams in each group play each other in a single party headquarters previously defined by CONMEBOL tournament for each zone.
 After playing all group matches the top two teams of each group meet in semifinals single party and crossed keys (first second of a group against the other), the winners of each match compete with each end of the area single party and the winner of the disputed area of the South American final against the winner of the other area the best of three games based determined by CONMEBOL.
-If a team does not attend matches as scheduled without justifying their absence and / or fails to reach agreement with the opposing team and the CONMEBOL to change dates, Champion declaring his opponent by Walkover (W.O.).
+If a team does not attend matches as scheduled without justifying their absence and / or fails to reach agreement with the opposing team and the CONMEBOL to change dates, his opponent is declared as champion by walkover (W.O.).